Finn Church Aid renews its organisational structure and enhances local decision-making

 “There is a continued need to have actors amplifying the voices of the most vulnerable.
 We need to remain able to function amidst these changes in order to deliver aid effectively also in the future,” says Executive Director Jouni Hemberg.

 FCA is making its leadership structure more effective and transfers decision-making to the local level in Asia, Africa and the Middle East.
 The organisation’s global decision-making will be strengthened by appointing two representatives from FCA’s country offices to the Global Leadership Team, which will have a significant role in strategic decision-making.
-The new organisational structure aims to serve better the people FCA works with and emphasises accountability.
+The new organisational structure aims to serve better the people FCA works with and emphasis accountability.

 There are also new positions in FCA.
 PhdEd Tomi Järvinen, formerly Director of International Cooperation, is appointed as Deputy Executive Director of FCA to lead strategic planning.
 FCA’s former country director for Cambodia Saara Lehmuskoski, M.Soc.Sc., is appointed as Head of Transformation and Katri Suomi, MA, MSc, as Director of Stakeholder Relations.